GriceTurrble/discord-bot-template/docs/getting_started.md

     and you should _only_ use the `DISCORD_TOKEN` environment variable to access it temporarily (be wary of any `print()` or `logging` calls that may expose it, as well!).

+    If your bot token is ever leaked to someone who should not have it, head back to the Developer Portal and reset that token right away to invalidate their access.

 ## Starting the bot

 Once all the setup steps are completed,